 Investigative Journalism

+Whereas yellow journalism tainted the industry, the birth of investigative journalism showed the power the media has to change lives.
 Referred to as muckraking in the early 1900s, a term coined by Teddy Roosevelt, investigative journalists spent a significant period of time researching one story.
-These journalists brought to the public’s attention such things as political corruption and the effects of poverty with the aim of bringing about social change.
+These journalists brought to the public’s attention such issues as political corruption and the effects of poverty with the aim of creating social change.

 McClure’s Magazine published an article in October 1902 that is considered the first article labeled as investigative journalism.
 However, articles that we would today consider investigative journalism appeared as early as the 1870s.